Yash-Gavade/Prediction_Sales/README.md

 Through this project, practical solutions are provided to enable businesses to thrive in today's competitive market by understanding and leveraging data effectively.

-Goal: Predicting and improving sales of grocery and supermarket products with different variables.
+## Goal: Predicting and improving sales of grocery and supermarket products with different variables.
-Methods: Data Visualizations and Machine Learning (Decision Trees and Linear Regression)
+Methods: Data Visualizations and Machine Learning (Decision Trees and Linear Regression)<br>

 During this project, I cleaned the data, created and analyzed the data with visualizations, and created machine learning techniques to evaluate and create models for predicting the data.